5 Health Benefits of Nature Travel

 We have all experienced happiness after a stroll on the beach or a long walk amidst the trees.
-A wave of peace and calm engulfs us when we reach a mountain or a hill top.
+A wave of peace and calm engulfs us when we reach a mountain or a hill top (I am remembering my trip to Assam ).
 Is it just that we are spending time away from the regular routine that de-stresses us?
 It appears that there is science behind these happy feelings.

 In Japan, they call it shinrin-yoku – which means “forest bathing.”
 It is believed that spending time in the forest and natural areas is good preventative medicine, since it lowers stress, which causes or exacerbates some of our most intractable health issues.